jimthunderbird/php-to-c-extension/README.md

 ###Example 2: a dummy extension with one namespace and multiple classes in one file
-###Sometimes, for convenience, we might want to write a single file with one namespace an multiple classes, and we can do just that.
+###Sometimes, for convenience, we might want to write a single file with one namespace and multiple classes, and we can do just that.
 ###Let's create a file named Dummy.php an it looks like the following:
 ```php
 <?php